 3. Create a dedicated writing space

 Virginia Woolf famously wrote that every woman writer should have a room of her own.
+Although this was more about the need for every writer to have the means, the space, the freedom to write, a dedicated space helps.
 Even if you don’t have one of your own, you can set aside a spot for your writing whether it’s a corner of your kitchen or a table at the local library.

 Creating a dedicated writing space has a few advantages:

-It also creates a kind of ritual.
-The combination of a dedicated writing time with a dedicated writing space gets you into the rhythm of perpetually telling great stories.
+- The combination of a dedicated writing time with a dedicated writing space gets you into the rhythm of perpetually telling great stories

 4. Funnel other tasks into your writing

-It is often said that a writer is always writing.
+Christie’s advice leads on to this important idea: A writer is always writing.
 Because story ideas are everywhere.
-You may not always be able to grab a pen and paper or open a laptop, but if you think about it, there are a lot of monotonous tasks that you engage in most days that you could use for thinking about your story in the background.
+You may not always be able to grab a pen and paper or open a laptop.
+Yet there’s a lot you can achieve during monotonous tasks that we engage in most days without much thought.

-Driving, chopping vegetables and many forms or housework are all examples of these.
+Driving, chopping vegetables and other chores or mundane activities are all opportunities to multi-task and mull over stories.
 You can brainstorm plot twists, figure out how to get your characters out of the sticky situation you left them in or plan your next writing session.

-In doing this, you can increase your productivity because you can spend more of your actual writing time getting words down on the page rather than working out plot problems.
+In doing this, you’ll increase your writing productivity, because you’ll spend more of your writing time getting words down on the page, rather than working out plot problems.

 5. Have a plan for every writing session

-Whenever you sit down to write, you should have a plan of some sort about what you want to do with that day’s writing.
-Optimize your writing time for getting words on the page and not for sitting and thinking.
+Whenever you sit down to write, try to have a plan of some sort about what you want to do with that day’s writing.
+Optimize your writing time for getting words on the page.

-There are a number of ways that you can do this.
-Ernest Hemingway advised writers to stop when writing is going well and the writer knows what will happen next.
+Sometimes a blank is as good as a plan too – it can also be an invitation to continue.
+Ernest Hemingway advised writers to stop for the day when writing is going well and the writer knows what will happen next.
 Some writers even advocate stopping in the middle of a paragraph or sentence.

 6. Track your writing goals and progress

-This is one of the best ways to increase your productivity.
+This is one of the best writing hacks to increase productivity.
 By setting and tracking concrete goals, you have something to reach for and you can also see how far you have come.